pandastrike/vanilla/README.md

 command_id: cluster create fearless-panda
 detail: CloudFromation stack in progress.
 ```
 Let's take a look at the cluster we've just created.  `cluster describe` provides detailed information about the cluster's status.
 You can see it's still spinning up.
 It even gives you some information about what it's doing to configure the cluster for you.
-You can keep calling `cluster describe` to see updated information about your cluster.
-But that's inefficient.
-Fortunately, Huxley gives you a way to deal with that.
+Let's look at how we can automate formation monitoring.

 ## Step 4 - Monitor Long-Running Commands
 ```